 - Undergo the 3-year or 5-year study as chosen by you at the college and plus all the projects, exams as per the curriculum.

-- Take internship programs as specified by the institution.
+- Also take internship programs as specified by the institution.
 It is mandatory

 - The last step is to enroll yourself with State Bar Council regulated by the Advocate Act of 1961.
 After the process of registration with the State Bar Council, You need to clear the exam All India Bar Examination (AIBE).
 After clearance, you get a certificate for practice.